rackerlabs/docs-cloud-identity/api-docs/getting-started/use-mfa-ops.rst

 The following figure shows the multi-factor authentication process work flow.

 **Figure: Multi-factor authentication process flow**

 .. figure:: ../_images/multifactor_auth.png
    :alt: Multi-factor authentication process flow

-To enable mulit-factor authentication, users must update the account settings to add and verify a device that can be used to supply the multi-factor authentication passcode.
+To enable multi-factor authentication, users must update the account settings to add and verify a device that can be used to supply the multi-factor authentication passcode.
 You can configure account settings from the Cloud Control panel, or by using the Identity service API.